Sign in / Join

 If the past 3 years had seen 80% growth in bathroom spend, as claimed by bathroom retailer Wickes, then we must all be on a different planet or in another dimension as no company financial report, no market overview, and no past press mention from 2019 to today, comes close to 80% growth to either total bathroom market spend, or the project spend.

-As the past three years have been sh*t, on a sh*t sandwich and offered with a side of crap.
+If only though, as the past three years have been sh*t, on a sh*t sandwich and offered with a side of crap.

 For bathroom retailer Wickes sake, we hope that the people compiling their Great Bathroom Report are not the same people responsible for their next statutory financial statements....